 “Come sing it with me,” he said.

-Photography by Dustin Chambers.
-Funded by support from Sunday Long Read members.
+Photography by Dustin Chambers, edited by Peter Bailey-Wells, designed by Anagha Srikanth, funded by Sunday Long Read members.